 At 3:30 p.m.
-(2:24 pm Thursday), the Middle School is released from classes.
+(2:24 p.m.
+Thursday), the Middle School is released from classes.
 By 3:35 p.m. each day (2:35 p.m.
 Thursday), all Middle School students must be in a supervised school activity, or have been picked up.
-Students who have not been picked up by this time must report directly to the supervision of Homework Club (Mon.-Wed.) until 4:15 pm or to the Zone to be supervised until the arrival of their parent.
+Students who have not been picked up by this time must report directly to the supervision of Homework Club (Mon.-Wed.) until 4:30 p.m. or to the Zone to be supervised until the arrival of their parent.
 Parents should arrive for pick-up in the driveway by the gym.